-There have been no changes to the Company's significant accounting policies during the three and six months ended June 30, 2015 as compared to the significant accounting policies described in the Company's audited consolidated financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2014.
+There have been no changes to the Company's significant accounting policies during the three and nine months ended September 30, 2015 as compared to the significant accounting policies described in the Company's audited consolidated financial statements included in the Annual Report on Form 10-K for the year ended December 31, 2014.

-Recent Accounting Pronouncement
+Recent Accounting Pronouncements

-In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers, which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers, which outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 The standard's core principle is that an entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-Under the new standard, entities will apply the following five-step model when evaluating revenue contracts with customers:
+In July 2015, the FASB approved a one-year deferral of the effective date.
+The standard will be effective for annual reporting periods beginning after December 15, 2017.
+Entities have the option of using either a full retrospective or a modified retrospective application in the adoption of this standard.
+The Company is evaluating the transition method and the impact of the adoption on its consolidated financial position, results of operations and cash flows.